PcapPlusPlus/pcapplusplus.github.io/docs/install/index.md

 Available for: <img src="/resources/logo-windows.png" alt="drawing" width="24" title="Windows"/> <img src="/resources/logo-linux.png" alt="drawing" width="24" title="Linux"/> <img src="/resources/logo-apple.png" alt="drawing" width="24" title="MacOS"/>

-PcapPlusPlus  pre-built binaries are available in Conan for Windows (VS2015), Linux and MacOS.
+PcapPlusPlus pre-built binaries are available in Conan for Windows (Visual Studio 2015), Linux and MacOS.
 The package is managed by the [Bincrafters](https://bincrafters.github.io/) team and is available in [Bintray](https://bintray.com/bincrafters/public-conan/pcapplusplus%3Abincrafters).

 To install the package run the following commands from the command-line: